-When it comes to mobile phones there will eventually be a need to upgrade to a 5G-ready telephone.
-Should you not have one of the few that are already on the market, such as the 5G LG V50 THINQ and the Xiaomi Mi Mix 3 5G phones.
+When it comes to mobile phones there will eventually be a need to upgrade to a 5G phone.
+Should you not have one of the few that are already on the market, such as the 5G LG V50 THINQ and the Xiaomi Mi Mix 3 5G smartphones.

 Is the World Ready for 5G?

 While 5G services have already started to be rolled out in countries like the US and South Korea, this is only in a limited form with limited coverage right now.
 Meanwhile, in the UK, 5G is still in its early stages.
 However, the technology rollout is set to continue through 2020, with more places being prepared.

 So, at the moment, the world is not ready, but steps are being made to spread the technology.

 5G looks set to revolutionise a wide range of products, services and industries.
 While the technology will offer performance increases for mobile technology (as mentioned above), there are a number of other applications that it looks set to impact.

 Fixed wireless access will be one benefit for both domestic and business use as the fifth generation network will allow for online connectivity to rival fibre broadband, eliminating the need for a landline and bringing improved online access to hard-to-reach areas.